xmos/ai_tools/docs/rst/options.rst

 +++++++++++++++++++++++++++++++++++++

 Sets a threshold under which to not place learned parameters in flash.
-The default is set to 96.
+The default is set to 96 bytes.
+If less than 96 bytes, the overhead of lowering to flash is more than the benefit gained.
 This option is only meaningful if ``xcore-flash-image-file`` has been used.
 You can experiment with this parameter to get a different trade-off between speed and memory requirements.